coder/coder/docs/platforms/docker.md

    Now wait a few moments for the workspace to build.
 After the first build, the image is cached and subsequent builds will take a few seconds.

-1. Your workspace is ready to go!
+1. Your workspace is ready to go.

    <img src="../images/platforms/docker/ides.png">